Divide-and-Conquer-AGO/ago-website/content/features/index.md

 {{< gallery match="images/factionSpecificUI/*" >}}

 ### Map Screen
+The map screen allows you to view, manage and upgrade your spy networks, which are essential in your search for the One Ring.

-The map screen provides a more comprehensive and higher resolution view of the campaign map as well as a variety of filters and layers that display different geographical, financial and demographical information about Middle-earth.
+The map also screen provides a more comprehensive and higher resolution view of the campaign map as well as a variety of filters and layers that display different geographical, financial and demographical information about Middle-earth.
+This view is only available in developer debug mode.

-It also allows you to view, manage and upgrade your spy networks, which are essential in your search for the One Ring.

 {{< gallery match="images/mapView/*" >}}

-TBD - Add more screenshots

 ### Custom UI Elements
 In order to facilitate the usage of new scripts and mechanics, we have developed many custom UI elements.
 These UI elements allow the player to track the progress of scripts, perform raiding, use the Palantiri, assess their standing with guilds, display events, display events with multiple choices, display menus for custom scripts and manage individual characters.
 These UI elements also contain custom theming for every faction and stick as close as possible to the vanilla game's interface style in order to make them feel seamless.